SoumyaSagnik/Extended-Notes/topics/React Query/readme.md

 queryKey is a key that **uniquely** identifies the query.
 It always takes an array.

 queryFn is the thing that's going to **run** to query our data.
-It always accepts a promise.
+It always expects to return a promise.

 In case of failures, react-query does multiple retries, before displaying the error message.